Lorna Jane Clarkson: Personal life

+The Clarksons paid $10.3 million for a riverfront home in Hamilton.
+As of 2015, it was the fourth-most expensive residential property purchase in Brisbane ever.
 With the Clarksons spending increasing amounts of time in the United States to oversee the brand's expansion into that country, they bought a property in Santa Monica, California in early 2016.
 The property has two large houses on it; one in which they live, and the other which they have fitted out as a design studio for Lorna.